Member Hero

 Comprehensive Perspective

 Our comprehensive evaluations also include information, both written and conversational, from both parents and teachers.
-This unique lens allows us input across multiple settings and therefore provides the best view of a child’s functioning.
+This unique lens allows us input across multiple settings and, therefore, provides the best view of a child’s functioning.

 Partnership with the School

 When students are referred to All Belong from an All Belong Member School, our School Psychologists have the benefit of partnering with the All Belong Teacher Consultant assigned to that building to learn more about how the student functions in the classroom and encourage the process of implementing suggestions arising from the evaluation.
-In addition, the team meeting at the school following an evaluation helps both parents and school staff learn about and discuss the evaluation findings together and builds bridges that will support the implementation of the recommendations.
+In addition, the team meeting at the school following an evaluation helps parents and staff learn about and discuss the evaluation findings together and builds bridges that will support the implementation of the recommendations.

 Demystification Process

-Another unique characteristic of our partnership with schools is our demystification process which follows an evaluation.
+Another unique characteristic of our partnership with schools is our demystification process, which follows an evaluation.
 When a team meeting is held with parents and school staff, the adults learn a great deal about how a child learns and the strengths that they bring to the learning process.

-Faith-based Perspective
+Faith-Based Perspective

 Perhaps most importantly, All Belong completes the evaluation process from the perspective that each child, with their inimitable talents and abilities, is a vital contributor to God’s family.
-We are a community of believers who have each been given a place and a contribution and we are incomplete when one member is missing.
+We are a community of believers who have each been given a place and a contribution, and we are incomplete when one member is missing.

-Our faith also means that we see each person as an image bearer of God, possessing intrinsic value.
+Our faith also means we see each person as an image bearer of God, possessing intrinsic value.
 Every student, parent, family member, teacher, or staff member that we meet during an evaluation is created in the likeness of God and deserves respect, love, and our best efforts to complete the evaluation in an excellent manner.

 Contact Us